Superkikim/casambi-bt-hass/docs/SWITCH_EVENTS.md

 **Button Number Mapping**: The button number in Home Assistant events (0-based) may not directly match the Casambi app numbering.
 Always test each physical button and note its corresponding `button` value in the events.

-### Handling Duplicate Events
+### Event Deduplication
-The Casambi protocol may send multiple duplicate event packets for reliability.
-You'll need to implement debouncing in your automations to handle this.
-See the example automation below which includes a 2-second cooldown period to prevent duplicate triggers.
+The integration includes built-in event deduplication to prevent duplicate triggers.
+You can configure the deduplication window in the integration options (default: 600ms).
+This eliminates the need for complex debouncing logic in your automations.

 ### Event Reliability
 Button press and release events are **not guaranteed** to be captured due to the nature of Bluetooth communication: